vuestorefront/storefront-ui/packages/vue/docs/introduction.md

 it is not suitable for production!
 Expect things to be broken and APIs to possibly change.

-**Roadmap**

-- Category page components (April) - Done
-- Product Page components (May) (alpha release) - Done
-- Homepage, form elements, monorepo setup, product page example (June)
-- Last polishments and focus on documentation (July) (beta release)

-**Other things to include in the meantime:**
-- include additional build for every compoennt so they can also be imported separately but after a build step (useful for apps that don't have a build step at all)
-- webpack build that can be merged into your current one with everything that is needed to consume SFUI webpack source

-**In consideration**
-- SCSS - CSS vars transition

 ## How to test StorefrontUI?